On variants of conflict-free-coloring for hypergraphs: Introduction

 Abellanas et al. \cite{1} were the first to study $k$-SCF-coloring\footnote{They referred to such a coloring as $k$-conflict-free coloring}.
-They focused on the special case of hypergraphs induced by $n$ points in $\mathbb{R}^2$ where hyperedges are cutdown by discs and showed that in this case the hypergraph admits a $k$-SCF-coloring with $O(\frac{\log n}{\log\frac{ck}{ck-1}})=O(k\log n)$ colors for some absolute constant $c$.
+They focused on the special case of hypergraphs induced by $n$ points in $\mathbb{R}^2$ where hyperedges are cutdown by discs (which means that a hyperedge is composed with all points that are in a disc) and showed that in this case the hypergraph admits a $k$-SCF-coloring with $O(\frac{\log n}{\log\frac{ck}{ck-1}})=O(k\log n)$ colors for some absolute constant $c$.
 Aloupis et al. \cite{5} introduced another coloring called $k$-colorful coloring, which has interesting connection with strong-conflict-free coloring.
 Refer to Horev et al. \cite{22} for the connection and research for $k$-SCF-coloring.